Commander Cody and His Lost Planet Airmen: The Lost Planet Airmen

-Geoffrey Stokes' 1976 book Star-Making Machinery featured Commander Cody and His Lost Planet Airmen as its primary case study of music industry production and marketing.
+Geoffrey Stokes's 1976 book Star-Making Machinery featured Commander Cody and His Lost Planet Airmen as its primary case study of music industry production and marketing.
 Stokes relates the difficulties the band had recording its first album for Warner Bros.
 Records.
 The label wanted a hit album along the lines of the soft country-rock of The Eagles, but the band was not inclined to change its raw-edged style.
 The book also detailed various internal conflicts within the band, some related to the recording process, others not.

 Later some unauthorized Lost Planet Airmen recordings were released in Europe and Australia along with previously unreleased LPA tracks and some outtakes from existing Paramount and Warner releases.

 Kirchen and Stein went on to have successful musical careers, with Kirchen being acknowledged as one of the preeminent Telecaster players in the world.
 Stein had a long association with the radio program, A Prairie Home Companion.
 Tichy had previously earned a Ph.D. from the University of Michigan and became head of the Department of Mechanical, Aerospace and Nuclear Engineering at Rensselaer Polytechnic Institute (RPI) in Troy, New York.

 "Hot Rod Lincoln", the band's most famous recording, was voted a Legendary Michigan Song in 2008.
 The following year Commander Cody And His Lost Planet Airmen were inducted into the Michigan Rock and Roll Legends Hall of Fame.

 Members of the original group, excepting Frayne, held a 50th anniversary reunion in the San Francisco Bay area in June 2019.

 The band disbanded in 1977, but the name "Commander Cody" survived, being used by Frayne in various iterations in his solo career.